“I think it’s going to be one of the top master-planned communities in the U.S.,” he said.

 “It certainly wouldn’t happen without the Fields development,” Cheney said.
 The Fields developers “have already been great partners bringing the PGA.”

 Taylor-Morrison Homes is almost ready to start building the first of hundreds of houses it plans on the north side of Panther Creek Parkway.
-Construction crews are finishing up streets and utilities to support the new neighborhood.
+Construction crews are finishing up streets and utilities to support the neighborhood.

 Taylor-Morrison execs declined to comment on the status of their community.
 But the builders’ website said the first homes will be started in early 2023.